Elm Pointe Estate

 Each year several free craft projects are offered to fair visitors to make and take home.
 Parents may leave their child(ren) at the table and shop or stay and assist with the projects.
 Past crafts have included: paper bag puppets, pinwheels, sun catchers, wind socks, salt dough medallion necklaces, kaleidoscopes, rain sticks, plastic egg creatures, and origami.

-Live entertainment by musicians Nelson Olstrom and Lou Thumser is scheduled for Saturday and Sunday.
+Live entertainment by musicians Lou Thumser (Saturday 10 am – 1 pm), Nelson Olstrom (Saturday 2-5 pm / Sunday 1-4 pm) and Robin Lee Berry (Sunday 10 am – 1 pm).
 Performers are located in the center grass area by the flag pole.
-Entertainment for 2018 is partially sponsored by a grant from the Charlevoix County Community Foundation.
+Musical entertainment for 2018 is provided through a grant from the Charlevoix County Community Foundation.

 There are public restrooms located on site.
 During the fair additional facilities are brought in to accommodate shoppers.
 Handicap accessible.